seemenkina/spiffe-example/java-keystore-tomcat-demo/README.md

 # SPIFFE based KeyStore/TrustStore and Tomcat

-This demo show an example using a SPIFFE based KeyStore implemented in the [JAVA-SPIFFE library](https://github.com/spiffe/java-spiffe) to authenticate Tomcat's workloads.
+This demo shows an example using a SPIFFE based KeyStore implemented in the [JAVA-SPIFFE library](https://github.com/spiffe/java-spiffe) to authenticate Tomcat's workloads.

 The SPIFFE KeyStore interacts with the Workload API to fetch asynchronously the SVIDs and handle the certificates in memory.
 Certificates